Affiliate links disclosure: I may receive a small commission when you click through and make a purchase. This is at no cost to you.

 9. Staying in the Jewish Ghetto, don’t miss the Fontane delle Tartarughe, or Turtle Fountain.
 It’s a late Renaissance fountain that was originally built as a drinking fountain.
 The water was sourced from the Acqua Vergine, one of Rome’s first aqueducts.

 10. Head across the Tiber river from the Jewish Ghetto to Trastevere, which is a lively neighbourhood full of bars and restaurants.
 Lonely Planet has a great post on what to see and do in this area.
+Also, if you see Carciofi alla Giudia on the menu, order it!
+It’s Jewish fried artichoke and it’s amazing.

 11. When in Trastevere, stop for lunch in Grazia & Graziella.